mui/mui-x/docs/data/charts/composition/composition.md

 The first one requires to provide `width` and `height` props.
 Whereas the second one will compute undefined dimension based on the size of its parent element.

+The next demo allows swiching between a chart using `<ChartContainer />` with `width` and `height` props set to 500 and 300, and a chart using `<ResponsiveChartContainer />`.

+{{"demo": "BasicComposition.js" }}

 ### Properties

-This component takes all properties that are not specific to a single grphical element.
+The chart container get all props that are not specific to a single graphical element.
 This includes:

 - The `xAxis` and `yAxis` props.
 More information in the [axis page](/x/react-charts/axis/).